Legal Practice Management Conference 2015 – Reviewed

 On 19 May 2015 I travelled down to London for the Legal Practice Management Conference organised by the Legal Support Network.
 Billed as “the only event for practice managers in small to medium law firms” it is aimed exclusively at professional managers from on average 2-25 partner firms.
 This was the fourth year of this particular conference but my first visit to it.
-I had been attracted by an interesting programme with many of the speakers being from the coal face practitioners with tried and tested knowledge to impart.
+I had been attracted by an interesting programme with many of the speakers being coal face practitioners with tried and tested knowledge to impart.
 I prefer conferences like that compared to the ones with the big keynote speakers who struggle to know what lawyers really are or do.
 I was not to be disappointed.
 It was an enjoyable day with some interesting insights.

 Due to a hole in the runway at London City Airport and planes being re-directed to Gatwick Airport my flight to Gatwick landed late.
 Thus I didn’t arrive in time to hear Simon Slater’s opening address.
 I also missed the very beginning of Jeremy Hopkins‘ presentation but was lucky enough to catch the most of it.